|

 - UCLA Policy 862: Major Events

-In addition to this Policy and related Use Policies, Non-Affiliates must comply with The Regents of the University of California’s Regulations Governing Conduct of Non-Affiliates in the Buildings and on the Grounds of the University of California (“Regulations”), see Section VII.
-References.
-For sections in the Regulations that require prior approval by a Designated University Official that is not designated in this Policy, contact the UCLA Events Office.
+In addition to this Policy and related Use Policies, Non-Affiliates must comply with The Regents of the University of California’s Regulations Governing Conduct of Non-Affiliates in the Buildings and on the Grounds of the University of California (“Regulations”).
+For sections in the Regulations that require prior approval by a Designated University Official who is not designated in this Policy, contact the UCLA Events Office.

 Individuals on UCLA Property or in attendance at an Official University Function or Organized/Major Event, assume an obligation to conduct themselves in a manner compatible with the University’s responsibilities as an educational institution.
 This means that all persons are responsible for complying with applicable University and UCLA policies.
 The Use Policies are designed to protect and promote the rights of members of the University, prevent interference with UCLA functions or activities, and assure compliance with all pertinent laws and other applicable University Policies.